challamani/oauth2-authorization-filter/README.md

 #### Access the KEYCLOAK admin page http://localhost:8080

-#### Create the realm, client for client credentials grant and specific scopes to client
+#### Create the realm, and client for client credentials grant with specific scopes to the client
 1. First lets create a new realm, click the `master` dropdown can select `Create Realm`
 2. Enter the Realm name `oauth2-workshop` and select `Create`